syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPullToRefresh/Built-In-Customization.md

 ### PullingThreshold

-The [SfPullToRefresh.PullingThreshold](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpulltorefresh/Syncfusion.SfPullToRefresh.iOS~Syncfusion.SfPullToRefresh.SfPullToRefresh~PullingThreshold.html) property indicates the maximum pullable position of the refresh content progress view, to reach 100 % of pulling progress.
+The [SfPullToRefresh.PullingThreshold](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpulltorefresh/Syncfusion.SfPullToRefresh.iOS~Syncfusion.SfPullToRefresh.SfPullToRefresh~PullingThreshold.html) property indicates the maximum pullable position of the  progress view, to reach 100 % of pulling progress.
 Refreshing will be started in the view only when the pulling progress reaches 100 % and the touch is released.
-If the touch is released before the refresh content reaches 100 % of pulling progress, pulling will be canceled and hence refreshing will not be started.
+If the touch is released before the progress view reaches 100 % of pulling progress, pulling will be canceled and hence refreshing will not occur.

 Refer the below code example to set the [SfPullToRefresh.PullingThreshold](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpulltorefresh/Syncfusion.SfPullToRefresh.iOS~Syncfusion.SfPullToRefresh.SfPullToRefresh~PullingThreshold.html) property.